Brand Hong Kong - Asia's world city

 Causative agent

-Adenoviruses are a group of viruses that infect the mucus membranes of humans.
-Depending on the types of virus, they may cause respiratory illness but also diarrhoea, eye infection and rashes.
+Adenoviruses are a group of viruses that infect the mucous membranes of humans.
+Depending on the serotypes of virus, they may cause respiratory illness and also diarrhoea, eye infection and rashes.
 The infection can occur all year round.

 Clinical features